globe-and-citizen/layer8_dep/README.md

 In contrast, the proxy server runs on port 5000 and must be started by calling: $go run main.go --port 5000

 2.
 All functions must be sync or async and CANNOT be both.
 This means that async functions that return a promise must be invoked in a stereotyped way.
+To ensure that even failure returns as a promise, the resolve_reject_internals must wrap the entire function logic.

 # Layer8